lsst-dm/dm_dev_guide/install.rst

    eups distrib install -t v10_1 lsst_apps

 After this initial setup, it is a good idea to test the installation.
-See :ref:`testing-your-installation`.
+See :ref:`source-install-testing-your-installation`.

 .. install-from-source-loadlsst:

 Load the LSST Environment in Each Terminal Session
 --------------------------------------------------

-Whenever you want to run the install LSST Stack in a new terminal session, be sure to load the appropriate ``loadLSST.{bash,csh,ksh,zsh}`` script.
+Whenever you want to run the installed LSST Science Pipelines in a new terminal session, be sure to load the appropriate ``loadLSST.{bash,csh,ksh,zsh}`` script.

 .. _source-install-testing-your-installation: